PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ShinyHunt-AreaZeroPlatform.md

 - Kills in Window
 - Encounters in Window

-The idea here is that there are fewer then X kills and Y encounters in the last Z minutes, then perform a platform reset.
+The idea here is that if there are fewer then X kills and Y encounters in the last Z minutes, then perform a platform reset.
 Time spent in battles and other non-productive processes are not counted towards the time window.
 So if you get stuck auto-catching something for 10 minutes causing your 10 minute time window to have few or no kills/encounters, the program will know to ignore that and not reset.

 ### Navigate to Platform Settings: